 - There are two common trends in contemporary dance composition: individual creation and collective creation.
 Be a choreographer that makes all the decisions is practical.
 For some cases it is just the only viable way.
 Though, the practice of collective dance composition has proven to be an interesting experience, as much from the artistic perspective as from the social one.

 - And last but not least… your personal aesthetical judgment is an allied but it doesn’t have to be the only ruler of the game.
 Remember that contemporary dance history considers Merce Cunningham as one of its most important figures.
 Somehow this is because he was radical with his dance composition method, to the point of leaving the final decisions of his choreographies to chance (he used dice to arrange the form of his pieces)… So, just to keep in mind: dance composition is like a game, an experience to go through and enjoy; it is impossible to please all aesthetical judgments of an audience anyway (including yours), so take that point easy….

 We’d rather be in the studio, talking about all these dance composition ideas with real dancing examples.
 As we find each other so far away, let’s say that this is a good alternative for the moment.

 It is very possible that you have questions about what is written above.
 Don’t be shy.
 Ask a question.
 I love dance composition and will be glad to share ideas with you.

-There are many other interesting threads there.
+We have many other interesting threads related to this topic.
 Just visit our forum about ideas for choreography and browse!